thefrontside/effection/website/docs/guides/tasks.md

 - A [Promise][]
 - Another [`Task`][task]
 - A [`Future`][future] – a sort of synchronous Promise, we will cover this in a later guide
+- A [`Resource`][resource] – an advanced concept that enables interaction with long-running processes

 Additionally you can also call `run` and `main` without any argument, this will suspend indefinitely.